Infineon/micropython/docs/psoc6/quickref.rst

 Pins and GPIO
 -------------

 Most of the methods (functions) and constants given in the :ref:`machine.Pin <machine.Pin>` class have been implemented in this port.
-Any functions in addition to those or function calls with ambiguous list of parameters have been documented here with suitable examples.
+Any functions in addition to those or function calls with an ambiguous list of parameters have been documented here with suitable examples.

 The constructor
 ^^^^^^^^^^^^^^^
-The constructor can be called in different flavors and configurations based on the number of arguments (parameters) passed.
+The constructor can be called in different flavours and configurations based on the number of arguments (parameters) passed.

 An instance of the :mod:`machine.Pin` class can be created by invoking the constructor with all the necessary parameters to fully configure the ``Pin``.